 Also, because Ukrainian, Russian and Belarusian use the Cyrillic alphabet, they tend to be perceived as one group (although Bulgarian, Macedonian and Serbian also use the Cyrillic alphabet).

-Anyway, there are many similarities between the Ukrainian and Russian languages, as the two nations were connected politically and geographically for centuries.
+Anyway, there are many similarities between Ukrainian and Russian languages, as the two nations were connected politically and geographically for centuries.

 Today Ukraine and Russia share a 2295-kilometer-long border.
 In the past, the countries were two republics of the Soviet Union with very strong political ties.
 Earlier, for more than a century, a big part of Ukraine was a part of the Russian empire.
 So, obviously, two languages of the same origin have many similarities.

-Let’s looks at different areas of a language to compare how similar or and different Ukrainian and Russian are.
+Let’s looks at different areas of language to compare how similar or different Ukrainian and Russian are.

 Ukrainian And Russian Vocabulary

 Let’s start with vocabulary – the actual words we use and pass through generations.

-In terms of vocabulary, the Ukrainian language is the closest to Belarusian (16% of differences), and the Russian language to Bulgarian (27% of differences).
+In terms of vocabulary, Ukrainian language is the closest to Belarusian (16% of differences), and Russian language to Bulgarian (27% of differences).

 After Belarusian, Ukrainian is also closer to Slovak, Polish, and Czech than to Russian – 38% of Ukrainian vocabulary is different from Russian.

-If we compare with other European languages, the difference is like between Spanish and Italian (33% of different vocabulary) or French and Portuguese (39%).
+If we compare it with other European languages, the difference is like between Spanish and Italian (33% of different vocabulary) or French and Portuguese (39%).